timebertt/masters-thesis-controller-sharding/content/10-motivation.md

 # Motivation

+## Relevance

 - clarify relevance, need in community
-  - large scale Kubernetes-based deployments
+- large-scale Kubernetes-based and controller-based deployments
-  - controllers needed
+- core Kubernetes components scale well
+- sig-scalability cares about scalability of core components, but core components only
+- but external components like custom controllers are not included in scalability considerations/guarantees
-  - controllers need to scale
+- custom controllers need to scale
+- some projects with large-scale deployments have already implemented sharding on their own
+- highly specific to individual projects, cannot be reused
+- there is no common design or implementation, that can be applied to any arbitrary controller